jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Adopting a strong technological identity will make it far easier to stay on the mission of evolution life gives all creatures.
 A new identity does not mean abandoning any of our wonderful cultures.
 We can still enjoy music clubs, celebrate folklore dances, commemorate history, and cheer at the Olympics.
 But in a world increasingly shaped by technological systems, we must develop a new mindset to clearly see our problems and their best solutions.

 Loving the same music as someone else is great fun, but that does not mean you have found the best mechanic.
 Shared problems create the best political and economic relationships.
 Just look how an oak tree and a squirrel benefit each other.
-One feeds the other, while one seeds the other, and yet they are completely unrelated.
+One feeds the other, while one seeds the other, and yet they have nothing else in common.

 All life forms should work together because Earth is a massive bucket, a vast game board shaped by immutable laws of physics, chemistry, and geology.
 Life plays the game by constantly creating new creatures so that its partner evolution can decide who the players will be.
 With the right team, Earth is an awe-inspiring oasis—a lone lifeboat in the galactic expanse.